AdobeDocs/workfront.en/help/quicksilver/reports-and-dashboards/reports/reporting-elements/share-filter-view-grouping.md

    Repeat this process to share access with multiple users, teams, roles, groups, or companies.

    **To share with all users in the system:** Click the **Settings** icon, then click **Make this visible system-wide**.
    Your administrator must select the Share System-wide option for this option to be available.
-For more information, see the articles [Create or modify custom access levels](../../../administration-and-setup/add-users/configure-and-grant-access/create-modify-access-levels.md) and [Share reports, dashboards, and calendars in Adobe Workfront](../../../workfront-basics/grant-and-request-access-to-objects/permissions-reports-dashboards-calendars.md).
+For more information, see the articles [Create or modify custom access levels](../../../administration-and-setup/add-users/configure-and-grant-access/create-modify-access-levels.md) and [Share reports, dashboards, and calendars](../../../workfront-basics/grant-and-request-access-to-objects/permissions-reports-dashboards-calendars.md).

 1. (Conditional) If you are sharing with individual users, teams, roles, groups, or companies, click the drop-down menu to define the level of access you want to grant.